nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 ### 3.6 ToDo List Today

 Chef needs to check his/her remaining tasks of the day.
 The ToDo list keeps in accordance with the update of the orders in the order list.
-To view the ToDo List of today, the user needs to enter `t` in the main menu.
+To view the ToDo List of today, the user needs to enter `t` in the **main menu**.

 The sample output message as follows: